Suggested Hymns from HymnSite.com

 When we begin to identify qualities that "make people leaders," we find that there are different kinds of leaders, too.
 Some people can lead children while others can only lead adults.
 Some lead in the church and others lead outside of the church.
 There are highly structured leaders and others who rely on having greater flexibility.
 What kind of leader is best?
 Are different leaders better for different situations?

 You can read hundreds of books and attend an endless list of seminars that try to answer these questions.
 In the end, though, leaders rise up in God's time, and leaders lead with God's gifts.
 Sometimes God grants gifts that enable a person to lead an entire nation, as when the judges and the kings ruled in Israel.
-Sometimes God grants gifts to lead the people of many nations toward the path of salvation, as when Paul and Peter and the other Apostles spread the news of the Resurrected Christ and founded churches during the first century.
+Sometimes God grants gifts to lead the people of many nations toward the path of salvation, as when Paul and Peter and the other Apostles spread the news of the resurrected Christ and founded churches during the first century.
 Other times God grants gifts to lead a congregation or a smaller group of people, such as the pastors and other leaders in local churches.

 Christ is our greatest example of leadership.
 With a simple call to follow him he led his disciples.
 With his teaching and miracles he led throngs of people.
 Kings and religious leaders recognized that he acted and spoke with authority.
 Jews and gentiles followed him.
 He still leads us today.
 This week we will study the gifts of administration, apostle, encouragement or exhortation, evangelist, leadership, missionary, pastor/shepherd, and teaching.
 Each involves a different kind of leadership.
 As with the other gifts we have studied, no single gift is more important than any other.
 They are all essential to make the body of Christ complete.